Gamification in business

 In a recent study by Gartner, 70% of top global companies plan to gamify their workplace for better employee engagement.
-Some companies that already tried it reported an increase in productivity.
-Workplace gamification inspires the employees and makes them enjoy working even more.
+Some companies that have already tried it reported an increase in productivity.
+Workplace gamification inspires employees and makes them enjoy working even more.

-However, gamifying incentives may be a case-to-case basis and may not be suitable for all employees.
+However, gamifying incentives may be on a case-to-case basis and may not be suitable for all employees.
 Some may even find it difficult at first, especially remote employees.
 Others may not find this engaging at all.
 For this, companies should follow several guidelines in gamifying their employees’ incentives.

 How gamification works